STUDENT FINANCIAL ASSISTANCE

 - Not owe a refund on grants at any school attended;

 - Register with the Selective Service.
 If required, the student can give Selective Service permission to register him by checking a box on the FAFSA.
-He can also register through the Internet at the Selective Service website: www.sss.gov/;
+The student can also register through the Internet at the Selective Service website: https://www.ssa.gov/;

 - Have a valid Social Security Number.